spences10/scottspence.com/posts/2020/08/26/wsl-bootstrap-2020/index.md

 This time round it was just as confusing (for me) at the times before, so this is why I'm making notes for future Scott to refer to. 🔥

-## Advantages of Windows over Linux or MacOs
+## Advantages of Windows over Linux or macOS

 I'm not going to get into a debate on the advantages of one platform over another.